pieaerts/pieaerts/_masterclasses/virtual-mentorship-session.md

 ### Price?

 The price of a virtual mentorship session is EUR 250,- for a 1+ hour session.
-As soon as your time slot is approved, you will be send a payment link.&nbsp;
+As soon as your time slot is approved, you will be send a payment link.
+This event is limited to 25 slots only, sold out = sold out.&nbsp;

 ### Who?